 I received my Bachelor's in Biology from UCLA in 2016 and am now pursuing a Master's in Biology at Cal State Fullerton.
 I consider myself to be a lifelong learner and advocate for student learning.
 My number one priority is to assist students in reaching their full potential.
-I offer tutoring for the SAT, ACT, GRE, and other standardized tests, as well as Algebra, History, English, the list goes on!
+I offer tutoring for the GRE and other standardized tests, as well as Algebra, History, English, the list goes on!
 Furthermore, if you need help with essay writing, I'm your girl!
 I won a statewide essay contest regarding obesity legislation, and can offer assistance with anything from personal statements to persuasive writing.
 My favorite subject to tutor is the GRE since I did very well on my first attempt.
 Having just recently taken the exam, the material is still fresh in my mind, and I am eager to share my study tips so that aspiring grad students can also achieve a great score.
 I follow a laid-back yet productive tutoring method, making sure students feel comfortable asking me any and all questions possible.
 Taking the time to pinpoint my students' needs and maintaining high levels of interaction are essential aspects of my tutoring sessions.
 Patience is a virtue, and I have tons of it!
 Outside of academia, I enjoy volunteering at the animal shelter, watching anime, and exercising.
 I can't wait to meet you!

 Undergraduate Degree: University of California-Los Angeles - Bachelors, Biology, General